-This is the fourth year the FAA has systematically gathered and analyzed information relating to prompt payment complaints at airports nationwide.
-The FAA continues to receive only a very limited number of reported complaints, and only a subset of these are covered complaints within the meaning of Section 157.
+This is the sixth year the FAA has systematically gathered and analyzed information relating to prompt payment complaints at airports nationwide.
+The FAA continues to receive only a very limited number of reported complaints.
 Data received so far is not of sufficient quantity to properly evaluate broad trends or suggest specific policy changes that would have a significant measurable impact.
-However, with four years of reported complaint data the FAA has identified some positive tendencies.
+However, with the limited data available the FAA has identified some positive tendencies.
 In the first year of reporting, three (3) airport sponsors indicated that they did not have correct prompt payment and return of retainage clauses in their contracts.
-Since that first year, no airport sponsors have indicated the prompt payment language was missing.
+Since that first year, no more airport sponsors have indicated the prompt payment language was missing from their contracts.
 Airport sponsors have also been increasingly accurate in reporting only covered complaints.
-FY2022 is the first year where all reported complaints were covered complaints.
-There were fewer complaints in FY2022 compared to all previous years, and fewer complaints as a percentage of all grant recipients.
+FY2022 was the first year where all reported complaints were covered complaints, and FY2023 continued that trend.
+Although total complaints in FY2023 rose compared to FY2022, nearly all FY2023 complaints were attributable to a single technical issue that affected multiple subcontractors on the same contract.